MeikeMertsch/Aspie-Tester-Blog/_posts/21-1-30-my-journey-with-model-data.md

 When I add an address John, Doe, Grand Plaza, 321, 12345, Somewhere fun

-Then adding should have succeeded and the address is John, Doe, Grand Plaza, 321, 12345, Somewhere fun
+Then adding should have succeeded
+And the address is John, Doe, Grand Plaza, 321, 12345, Somewhere fun
 {% endhighlight %}

 Of course it's easy to say, "but we will likely test with different variants of this and have the actual data in a table with the different examples".
 Ok, sure, this can be a little more readable.
 But if you look at this test you will still not really see what exactly changed and what is important unless you boil it really far down to something along the lines of